We are often asked about favorite recipes that we serve here at our New Mexico bed and breakfast,

 1 teaspoon vanilla

 Coat a 9x13 oven proof pan with non stick spray.
-Spread about 1-2 teaspoon Nutella on the bottom half of the croissants, top with 1 teaspoon Orange Marmalade.
+Spread about 1-2 tablespoons (as desired) Nutella on the bottom half of the croissants, top with 1 tablespoon Orange Marmalade.
 Top with the croissant tops closely together (shingled a little) in the pan about 5 each in 3 rows.
 Mix eggs, half and half, milk, sugar and vanilla.
 Pour over the croissants.
 You can cover and refrigerate overnight and bake the next morning.

 Bake @ 350 for 45 to 60 minutes until eggs are set.